M.B. Lockett Building Historical Marker Text

 M. B. Lockett chose the former Rucker and Montgomery building to house his new business.

-Although there are evident differences between the way the building appeared before and after 1896, including the loss of the hipped roof and chimneys and the redesign of the primary facade, there are also important similarities.
+Although there are evident differences between how the building appeared before and after 1896, including the loss of the hipped roof and chimneys and the redesign of the primary facade, there are also significant similarities.

 The extent of the 1896 construction, if it could be documented conclusively, would probably explain discrepancies between early photographs and the present design.